globocom/secDevLabs/owasp-top10-2017-apps/a8/amarelo-designs/docs/ATTACK.md

 <img src="attack10.png" align="center"/>

-The code used above creates bind shell on the server's port 9051, which is then listening for incoming connections.
-After that, the attacker can connect to that port using a simple [netcat] command, as show below:
+The code used above creates a bind shell on the server's port 9051, which is then listening for incoming connections.
+After that, the attacker can connect to that port using a simple [netcat] command, as shown below:

 ```sh
 $ nc localhost 9051